 The passion that James has for running reminds me that we should take more opportunities to share some stories about the kind of people we spend the majority of our waking hours with.

 James is our communications lead at Tucows / OpenSRS.
 This means that he writes the majority of the things our resellers read on the website, and the e-mails you receive in your inbox.
 When he gets back from Vancouver, he’ll probably even correct some grammar and spelling mistakes on this very post.

 At Tucows, we have the opportunity to work with some of the brightest minds in the industry.
 But for a company to think about its human capital purely from a professional skillset, would surely be a mistake.
-After all, experts say that having passion for things out side of work is critical for a happy work / life balance.
+After all, experts say that having a passion for things outside of work is critical for a happy work/life balance.
 They did say that, right?

-So while James competes against himself in a grueling 42 kilometer race, fighting against the blisters, the shin splints and the fatigue, I’m going to gush a little bit about his commitment to his passion, as I sip coffee from the comfort of my front porch, and try to convince myself that I should go for a bike ride after I finish this post.
+So while James competes against himself in a gruelling 42-kilometre race, fighting against the blisters, the shin splints and the fatigue, I’m going to gush a little bit about his commitment to his passion, as I sip coffee from the comfort of my front porch, and try to convince myself that I should go for a bike ride after I finish this post.